lcreteig/thesis/README.md

 static: we cannot sustain attention indefinitely, and often fall prey to distractions.
-This PhD thesis is a study of the short-term *neuroplasticity* of attentional processes: how susceptible is attention to change (*plasticity*), and what processes in the brain give rise to changes in attention (*neuro*)?
+This PhD thesis is a study of the short-term *neuroplasticity* of attentional processes: how susceptible is attention to change, and what processes in the brain (*neuro*-) give rise to changes in attention (-*plasticity*)?
 In Chapters 2–5, I examined whether attention can be improved with electrical stimulation of the brain, in the form of transcranial Direct Current Stimulation (tDCS).
 Previous studies that attempted to use tDCS to enhance attention have yielded promising, but inconsistent results (reviewed in Chapter 2).
 My attempt to enhance *spatial* attention with tDCS (Chapter 3) was unsuccessful, as stimulation of the frontal eye fields did not lead to changes in eye movements.
 Applying tDCS over the dorsolateral prefrontal cortex also did not enhance *temporal* attention (Chapters 4 and 5), as participants’ performance on an attentional blink task remained unchanged.
 In Chapter 6, I investigated the opposite effect: decreases in attention, when attention has to be *sustained* for a long time.